Object Detection Training

 Overview

-AxonML provides end-to-end training infrastructure for anchor-free object detection models.
-The system includes image loading, dataset parsers (COCO, WIDER FACE), detection-specific losses (Focal, GIoU, Uncertainty), FCOS-style target assignment, complete training loops, and AP/mAP evaluation metrics.
+AxonML provides end-to-end training infrastructure for object and face detection.
+The system includes image loading, dataset parsers (COCO, WIDER FACE), detection-specific losses (Focal, GIoU, Uncertainty), FCOS-style anchor-free target assignment, and AP/mAP evaluation metrics.

 Image Loading